haifengkao/macro-codable-kit/README.md

+# What I did
+I remove the heavy swift-format dependency to reduce compile time and potential compile problem.

 # MacroCodableKit

 **MacroCodableKit** enhances your `Codable` experience in Swift, leveraging macros to generate precise and efficient code with zero additional memory allocations, thanks to the usage of pure (static) functions.
 It's a comprehensive solution providing support for `AllOf`, `OneOf`, and customizable `CodingKeys`, extending the native Codable capabilities to keep up with OpenAPI specification seamlessly.